vivienhenz24/transformer_candle/README.md

-a generative pre-trained transformer, but in rust. because why not ;)
+A generative pre-trained transformer, but in rust. bBecause why not ;)